BeanieODM/beanie/docs/setup.md

  2. Initialize Motor, as Beanie uses this as an async database engine under the hood.
  3. Call `beanie.init_beanie` with the Motor client and list of Beanie models

- The code below should get you started and shows of some of the field types that you can use wit beanie.
+ The code below should get you started and shows of some of the field types that you can use with beanie.

 ```python
 from typing import Optional